 The Ambassador Edge Stack relies entirely on Kubernetes for reliability, availability, and scalability.
 For example, the Ambassador persists all state in Kubernetes, instead of requiring a separate database.
 Scaling the Ambassador Edge Stack is as simple as changing the replicas in your deployment, or using a horizontal pod autoscaler.

 The Ambassador Edge Stack uses Envoy for all traffic routing and proxying.
 Envoy is a modern L7 proxy that is used in production at companies including Lyft, Apple, Google, and Stripe.

 The Ambassador Edge Stack fully supports gRPC and HTTP/2 routing, thanks to Envoy's extensive capabilities in this area.
 See gRPC and the Ambassador Edge Stack for more information.

 The Ambassador Edge Stack integrates with the Istio service mesh as the edge proxy.
 In this configuration, The Ambassador Edge Stack routes external traffic to the internal Istio service mesh.
 See Istio and the Ambassador Edge Stack for details.

-The Ambassador Edge Stack supports authenticating incoming requests.
+The Ambassador Edge Stack supports authenticating incoming requests with a custom authentication service, OAuth/OpenID Connect, or JWT.
 When configured, the Ambassador Edge Stack will check with a third party authentication service prior to routing an incoming request.
-For more information, see the authentication tutorial.
+For more information, see the authentication guide.

 The Ambassador Edge Stack includes a diagnostics service so that you can quickly debug issues associated with configuring the Ambassador Edge Stack.
-For more information, see running the Ambassador Edge Stack.
+For more information, see running Ambassador in Production.